 Look for products that use natural sweeteners, like Stevia and others.
 These sorts of snacks are often healthier in other respects as well, such as including less (or no) preservatives, artificial flavoring and colorings, and other filler ingredients.

 Focus on learning and implementing good portion control habits.
 Many snacks become noticeably unhealthy only when they are consumed too often, and in too large of a portion.
 Practicing good portion control and understanding how much you are taking in on a daily, weekly and monthly basis is one of the first steps towards a healthier diet.

 Don’t be afraid to get creative when it comes to finding healthier snack options.
 You can always substitute nuts for chocolate bars, or fruits for processed candies and treats.
 Pro tip: try freezing some blueberries or grapes for a tasty (and healthier) cold snack.

 Is it safe to say that SmartSweets delivers on its main goal of kicking sugar while keeping the candy?
 Based on the information we gathered on the product’s website, as well as info from several popular candy manufacturers, we feel that it’s reasonable to say that the low-sugar treats are a step above many other confections when it comes to nutritional value.

-The impressively low-sugar formula is the star of the show here, but when coupled with the high plant-based fiber content and lack of “artificial anything” (as the manufacturer puts it), as consumers ourselves, we can certainly envision many people finding great value in what’s on offer here.
+The impressively low-sugar formula is the star of the show here, but when coupled with the high plant-based fiber content and lack of “artificial anything” (as the manufacturer puts it), many people may find great value in what’s on offer here.

 That said, SmartSweets seem to be more expensive than many of the “traditional” candy offerings out there, and in the end, it’ll be up to you to decide if the health benefits (and crucially, the taste) are worth the additional cost that likely comes from using such unique and wholesome ingredients.